LorePep/blog/content/post/mot.md

 Now, if we want to make the tracker more robust we could either use an appearance model and use information about how the detected object looks or use a motion model and make assumptions about the motion of the detected objects (e.g., in the case of a pedestrian we can assume that the object will move with constant velocity).

-**Appereance models**
+**Appearance models**

 Appearance models include two components:
 1) a representation of the object appearance
 2) a measurement of the distance between such two representations

-In the case of visual tracking lots of different representations can be used, such as local features (or deep features) of the image, color histogram, [HOG](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients), etc...
+In the case of visual tracking, lots of different representations can be used, such as local features (or deep features) of the image, colour histogram, [HOG](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients), etc...

 In general gradient-based features, like HOG can describe the shape of an object and are robust to lightning changes, but they cannot handle occlusion and deformation well.
-[Region covariance matrix features](http://www.bmva.org/bmvc/2014/papers/paper038/index.html) are more robust as they take more information in account, but they are more computationally expensive.
+[Region covariance matrix features](http://www.bmva.org/bmvc/2014/papers/paper038/index.html) are more robust as they take more information into account, but they are more computationally expensive.

 The distance between two representations can be computed in several ways, mainly depending on the appearance model used.